Tips To Avoid LinkedIn Burnout

 Just don’t leave taking action until October and then end up in a mad scramble as you realised time is fast running out.

 The good news is – you don’t have to reinvent the wheel to get there.
-Good Trading Co can work with your business one on one to create a tailored LinkedIn strategy that aligns with your business goals.
+B2B Growth Co can work with your business one on one to create a tailored LinkedIn strategy that aligns with your business goals.

 We will put together a plan to get you there in the most efficient way possible.

-If this newsletter has you thinking you would like to know more about how Good Trading Co can help your business grow using LinkedIn, book a free 15 min intro call here.
+If this newsletter has you thinking you would like to know more about how B2B Growth Co can help your business grow using LinkedIn, book a free 15 min intro call here.

-Michelle J Raymond is the Chief LinkedIn Strategist at her company Good Trading Co and a founding member of the LinkedIn Small Business Advisory Council for LinkedIn Pages.
-Michelle specialises in helping small to medium business owners make a real impact in business.
+Michelle J Raymond is the Chief LinkedIn Strategist at her company B2B Growth Co and a founding member of the LinkedIn Small Business Advisory Council for LinkedIn Pages.
+Michelle specialises in helping organisations make a real impact in business.
 As a leading global authority on LinkedIn Pages, her passion is to change the world by doing good business with good people.